Azure/azure-sdk-for-js/sdk/communication/communication-call-automation/review/communication-call-automation.api.md

 // @public (undocumented)
 export interface RestRecognizeCompleted {
     callConnectionId?: string;
-    // Warning: (ae-forgotten-export) The symbol "ChoiceResult" needs to be exported by the entry point index.d.ts choiceResult?: ChoiceResult;
+    choiceResult?: ChoiceResult;
     correlationId?: string;
-    // Warning: (ae-forgotten-export) The symbol "DtmfResult" needs to be exported by the entry point index.d.ts dtmfResult?: DtmfResult;
+    dtmfResult?: DtmfResult;
     operationContext?: string;
-    // Warning: (ae-forgotten-export) The symbol "RecognitionType" needs to be exported by the entry point index.d.ts recognitionType?: RecognitionType;
+    recognitionType?: RecognitionType;
     resultInformation?: RestResultInformation;
     serverCallId?: string;
-    // Warning: (ae-forgotten-export) The symbol "SpeechResult" needs to be exported by the entry point index.d.ts readonly speechResult?: SpeechResult;
+    readonly speechResult?: SpeechResult;
 }